 When are fees due?

-Fees are due within 14 days of being assessed.
-Parents and independent students have a number of payment options, including paying at the school and paying online using Visa, MasterCard or INTERAC Online—when available at the financial institution.
+Fees are due within 30 days of being assessed.
+Parents and independent students have a number of payment options, including paying at the school and paying online using Visa, MasterCard or debit card—when available from your financial institution.

 Are school supplies included in fees?

 No. The purchase of general school supplies remains the responsibility of parents.
 If schools are purchasing supplies in bulk on behalf of parents, they can continue to do so on a cost-recovery basis.
 Parents have the option of buying these supplies from the school or on their own.

 If the cost of purchasing items places a burden on a family, there are other options available.
 For instance, EIPS partners with the United Way for its Tools for School campaign on an annual basis.
 The program provides backpacks and school supplies to students in kindergarten through Grade 12 whose families have limited resources.
 Families either order the supplies through their school or call EIPS Central Services.
 The supplies are then distributed discretely at the start of the school year.

 What are the options if a parent cannot pay fees?